intel/linux-sgx/README.md

   **Note**: Besides the Intel(R) SGX PSW installer, the above command generates another debug symbol package named ``package-name-dbgsym_${version}-${revision}_amd64.ddeb`` for debug purpose.
   **Note**: Starting with the 2.10 release, besides the Intel(R) SGX PSW installer, the above command generates [SGXDataCenterAttestationPrimitives](https://github.com/intel/SGXDataCenterAttestationPrimitives/) installers as well.
-  **Note**: On Debian 10, the default PATH environment may not include /sbin.
+  **Note**: On Debian 10 and Debian 11, the default PATH environment may not include /sbin.
 In this case, before trigger the build, please add /sbin to PATH environment by `export PATH=$PATH:/sbin`.
   **Note**: The above command builds the Intel(R) SGX PSW with default configuration firstly and then generates the target PSW Installer.
 To build the Intel(R) SGX PSW Installer without optimization and with full debug information kept in the tools and libraries, enter the following command:
   ```
   $ make deb_psw_pkg DEBUG=1